 Julie Vukadinovich first learned of Room in the Inn from her parents who were involved through their small church in Nashville.
 When the Memphis Room in the Inn director came to Christ Church, Julie wanted to learn more.

-The next Room in the Inn ‘season’ begins next week, and Christ Church hosts the second Wednesday night each month, November – March at Colonial Cumberland Presbyterian.
-From 15-20 volunteers are needed to make beds, serve dinner, fellowship with guests, monitor showers/clothes closet, spend the night, or the following morning to clean & do laundry!
-This is a great serving opportunity for families, couples, and individuals that are available on Wednesday evenings!
+The Room in the Inn ‘season’ has started, and Christ Church hosts the second Wednesday night each month, November – March, at Colonial Cumberland Presbyterian.
+From 15-20 volunteers are needed to make beds, serve dinner, fellowship with guests, monitor showers/clothes closet, spend the night, or the following morning to clean and do laundry.
+This is a great serving opportunity for families, couples and individuals who are available on Wednesday evenings.
 If unable to attend, the group also needs cleaning supplies and donations for laundromat visits.

 To serve, Julie would love to share more with you or your class/group.
-Stop by the Parlor THIS SUNDAY in between services, or contact her at email@example.com.
+Contact her at firstname.lastname@example.org.